mako-framework/docs/04_databases_sql/01_basics.md

 $connection->query('INSERT INTO `foo` (`bar`, `baz`) VALUES (?, ?)', ['fruit', 'banana']);
 ```

-The `Connection::first()` method executes a query and returns the first row of the result set.
+The `Connection::first()` method executes a query and returns the first row of the result set or `null` if nothing is found.

 ```
 $row = $connection->first('SELECT * FROM `foo` WHERE `bar` = ?', [$bar]);